nstawski/CS410-final-project/README.md

 `OPENAI_API_KEY` - replace it with your OpenAI API key `username/repository` - replace it with the specific repository that you want to use for the testing

+For the illustrative purposes, I created the repo and a pull request: https://github.com/nstawski/github-pr-bot-test/pull/1 .
+Bear in mind that the user from which the response is created is the one that owns the github token, so I would not recommend using any public repository for this.

+Run the script as follows:

 ```
 python github_bot.py GITHUB_ACCESS_TOKEN OPENAI_API_KEY username/repository
 ```